kelihansen/in-memory-database/README.md

 In-Memory Database
 ===

 A database that doesn't persist and that's hard to access!
-Designed for practicing TDD, Node modules, ES6 classes, and array methods.
+Designed for practicing TDD, Node modules, ES6 classes, finding/using new packages, and array methods.

 ## Contributors